-- to 1.
-How many seats are there in the Canadian House of Coman mons? - nd 2.
-Jean Chretien spent most of the 70's as minister of what department? - irl 3.
-Who was the first woman Minister of External Affairs? - ne- 4.
-What PM has the record for winning the most seats ever in parliament? - her 5.
+- 1. How many seats are there in the Canadian House of Commons? - 2.
+Jean Chretien spent most of the 70's as minister of what department? - 3.
+Who was the first woman Minister of External Affairs? - 4.
+What PM has the record for winning the most seats ever in parliament? - 5.
 Near the end of their existence, what province did the Social Credit Party get most of their seats from?